gruber-sciencelab/MAPP/README.md

 #### Once you have installed Conda and Mamba on your system

-Given that *Conda* (version 22.11.1) and *Mamba* (version 1.2.0) are both installed on your system installation of MAPP can be done by simply downloading the MAPP GitHub repository (also possible with `git clone` command, provided the Git version control system is installed).
-Once the MAPP GitHub repository has been downloaed (and unpacked in case of a manual download via the GitHub website), please navigate within a Bash Terminal window to the MAPP directory and run the bash script that will build the *Conda* environment for MAPP:
+Given that *Conda* (version 22.11.1) and *Mamba* (version 1.2.0) are both installed on your system installation of MAPP can be done by simply downloading the MAPP GitHub repository and unpacking it (this is also possible with `git clone https://github.com/gruber-sciencelab/MAPP.git MAPP` command, provided the Git version control system is installed).
+Once the MAPP GitHub repository has been downloaded and unpacked or cloned via git, respectively, please navigate within a Bash Terminal window to the corresponding MAPP directory and run the bash script that will build the *Conda* environment for MAPP:

 ```bash
 bash scripts/create-conda-environment.sh